-and push the pins into headers making sure that they are fully seated.
+(battery connection end)then set and center the display on top of the bumpon, then solder.
+Do this for the second display and solder.
 Then insert the two decimal point LEDs such that the tops of the LEDs are the same height as the 7-segment displays.
-Make sure that they are correctly oriented; ie, the shorter lead must go toward the 7segment displays.
+Make sure that they are correctly oriented; ie, the shorter lead must go toward each 7-segment display and in the hole next to the LED "flat" side as marked on the board.
 The top of the decimal LEDs should be flush with the top of the 7-segment displays.